 Ministry/ies with responsibility for the DBJ and MOFPS PPP Units will develop policies and strategies for submission to Cabinet.
 The Ministry/ies will monitor and review the programme and make necessary adjustments.
-The Ministry/ies will also be responsible for ensuring that the programme is implemented in an effective and efficient manner and this includes addressing issues/impediments that may be identified by the PPP Units which may impact PPP projects.
+The Ministry/ies will also be responsible for ensuring that the programme is implemented in an effective and efficient manner and this includes addressing issues/impediments that may be identified by the PPP Units which may impact PPPprojects.

-4.0.2.3 Public Investment Management Committee
+4.2.3 PUBLIC INVESTMENT MANAGEMENT COMMITTEE

-The PIMC is a legislated body created by the Fourth Schedule of the FAA Act.
+The PIMC is a legislated body created by the Fourth Schedule of the Financial Administration and Audit (Amendment) Act, 2014(FAA Act).
 The PIMC has responsibility for:

-- 1. The screening of all investment proposals for feasibility and consistency with government's strategic objectives; - 2.
-Reviewing all projects for technical, financial, economic and environmental feasibility; - 3.
-Prioritizing projects for financing and recommending to Cabinet their inclusion in the PSIP; and - 4.
+- i.
+The screening of all investment proposals for feasibility and consistency with government's strategic objectives; - ii.
+Reviewing all projects for technical, financial, economic and environmental feasibility; - iii.
+Prioritizing projects for financing and recommending to Cabinet their inclusion in the Public Sector Investment Programme (PSIP); and - iv.
 Reviewing project performance, monitoring risks to the achievement of objectives and continued relevance to government's policy priorities.